JCSDA/jedi-docs/docs/developer/jedi_environment/singularity.rst

 Singularity offers comprehensive `installation instructions for Singularity 3.0 <https://www.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps>`_ and we refer JEDI users to that site for the most up-to-date information and for troubleshooting.
 Here we summarize the main steps.

 The first step is to make sure you have the correct dependencies.
-On ubuntu systems, you can install them by copying and pasting this:
+On Ubuntu systems, you can install them by copying and pasting this:

 .. code:: bash